-- Inspect 100% of correctional facilities and county jails in compliance with court order and state law. - Review all plans submitted on public buildings and schools for compliance with the Americans With Disabilities Act. - Conduct environmental investigations of all places frequented by children with a venous blood lead level $\geq 20$ ug/dl or two venous blood lead levels of 15-19 ug/dl at least three months apart. - Conduct all product recall effectiveness checks in randomly selected stores by target dates requested by the Consumer Product Safety Commission.
+- Inspect 100% of state correctional facilities and county jails housing state inmates in compliance with court order and state law. - Review all plans submitted on public buildings and schools for compliance with the Americans With Disabilities Act. - Conduct environmental investigations of all places frequented by children with a venous blood lead level > 20 ug/dl or two venous blood lead levels of 15-19 ug/dl at least three months apart. - Conduct all product recall effectiveness checks in randomly selected stores by target dates requested by the Consumer Product Safety Commission.